stefanoschmidt1995/mbank/docs/usage/bank_generation.md

 - `plot`: create the plots?
 - `show`: show the plots?
 - `use-ray`: whether to parallelize the metric computation using the [`ray` package](https://www.ray.io/)
+- `train-flow`: whether to train a normalizing flow model to interpolate within the tiles.
+The flow will be trained with samples from the tiling and used to interpolate between them
+- `n-layers`: number of layers to be used in the flow architecture.
+Each layer is formed by a Linear layer + a Masked Affine Autoregressive layer
+- `hidden-features`: number of hidden features in each Masked Affine Autoregressive layer -`n-epochs`: the number of training epochs for the flow

-The bank will be saved in folder `run-dir` under the name `bank_run_name`, both in `npy` and `xml` format.
-In addition a tiling file and a `tile_id_population` file will be produced.
-The latter keeps track of the indices of the templates in each tile.
+The bank will be saved in folder `run-dir` under the name `bank_run_name`, both in `dat` and `xml` format.
+The tiling will be saved under the name `tiling_run_name.npy`.
+If the flow model is employed, a file `flow_run_name.zip` will gather the weights of the trained flow.

+`mbank_run` will execute the following steps:
+- instantiate the metric
+- generate the tiling
+- train the normalizing flow model (optional)
+- place the templates with the desired method

+Another command, `mbank_place_templates` performs only the template placement, given a tiling (option `--tiling-file`).
+It can also load and use a pre-trained normalizing flow model (option `--flow-file`).
+If the option `--train-flow` is enabled, the flow generation will be performed.

 ## Bank from command line